JoshuaOhYQ/AI-Python/docs/MATLAB/Basic.md

-# MATLAB
+# MATLAB Notes (Basic)

-This is my introductory notes for how to use MATLAB
+Welcome to my introductory notes on using **MATLAB**.
+These notes summarizes the key concepts, syntax, and examples for quick reference.